openSUSE/news-o-o/_posts/2011-02-19-opensuse-weekly-news-issue-163-is-out.markdown

-FigureÂ 8.Â The entire buildlog of the selected package is shown in the textarea.
+Figure 8.
+The entire buildlog of the selected package is shown in the textarea.